Profile and scaling of the fractal exponent of percolations in complex networks: Introduction

-We propose a novel finite size scaling analysis for percolation transition observed in complex networks.
-While it is known that the cooperative systems in growing network models often undergo an infinite order transition with inverted Berezinskii-Kosterlitz-Thouless singularity, the transition point is very hard for numerical simulations to find because the system is in a critical state outside the ordered phase.
-We propose a finite size scaling form for the order parameter by using the fractal exponent, which enables us to determine the transition points and critical exponents numerically for {\it infinite} order transitions as well as standard second order transitions.
-We confirm the validity of our scaling hypothesis through the Monte-Carlo simulations for bond percolations in two network models; the growing random network model, which exhibits an infinite order transition, and its reconstructed network, which shows a conventional second order transition.
+\section{Introduction}

-\section{introduction}
+The science of complex networks has led to new perspectives in the study of statistical physics~\cite{albert2002statistical,newman2003structure,boccaletti2006complex,barrat2008dynamical}.
+Various processes, such as percolations, epidemics, spin systems, and coupled oscillators, in complex networks have been actively studied (see~\cite{dorogovtsev2008critical} and references therein).

-The science of complex networks has led to new perspectives in the study of the statistical physics \cite{albert2002statistical,newman2003structure,boccaletti2006report,barrat2008dynamical}.
-Various processes, such as percolations, epidemic spreadings, spin systems, and coupled oscillators, in complex networks have been actively studied (see \cite{dorogovtsev2008critical} and references therein).
+An elementary theoretical framework of critical phenomena in complex networks has been provided with the local tree approximation~\cite{dorogovtsev2008critical}.
+Equilibrium systems on uncorrelated networks with arbitrary degree distribution $P(k)$ ($k$ denotes degree), built with the configuration model \cite{molloy1995critical}, are well described by using the local tree approximation.
+In particular, the critical properties for the uncorrelated network with scale-free degree distribution $P(k) \propto k^{-\gamma}$ are determined only by the exponent $\gamma$~\cite{newman2003structure,dorogovtsev2008critical}.